thisisbullish/ddp/README.md

 The Decentralisation Design Principles (DDP) provide a guide to help you design blockchain-based applications and their interfaces to better serve their end-users.
 Principles fall under two main categories `[Reading Data]` (accessing and retrieving data from storage without modifying it), and `[Writing Data]` (modifying data to storage).
 In addition, each prinicple is focused on addressing one of the following subcategories:

-`[UI]`: to the user interface presentation layer of the application.
+`[UI]`: The user interface presentation layer of the application.

-`[Permanence]`: Relates to the irreversible nature of blockchain transactions and emphasises the importance of preventing mistakes that could have long-lasting effects.
+`[Permanence]`: The irreversible nature of blockchain transactions requires emphasis on the importance of preventing mistakes that could have long-lasting effects.

-`[Value]`: Relates to actions involving the transfer of valuable assets such as money.
+`[Value]`: Actions involving the transfer of valuable assets such as money.

-`[Privacy]`: Focuses on protecting the personal information and interactions of users from unauthorised access, while still ensuring transparency and accessibility where needed.
+`[Privacy]`: Protecting the personal information and interactions of users from unauthorised access, while still ensuring transparency and accessibility where needed.

 - ### Transparency of Data Provenance `[Reading Data]`